HWTeng-Teaching/202502-Financial-Econometrics/referenced HW solution/README.md

 ## HW0224

 There are three questions.
-For questions with many subquestion, I will split it to multiple students.
+For questions with too many subquestion, I will split it to multiple students.
 Those who are assigned with the same question, edit your subquesitons in the same question.

 For example: